Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Introduction

 While there has been a recent surge in the use of deep neural networks applied to image classification problems in astronomy, it is not always easy to scale these techniques to large data sets, nor are the necessary computational resources and hardware, such as graphical processing units (GPUs), easily accessible to the entire scientific community.
-We present a supervised classification pipeline built with open source tools.
-We test the pipeline on mock HST and LSST data, which will also be made publicly available.
-Our goal is to create a centralized open source pipeline that is general enough for the user to select or add appropriate image processing techniques to augment the features of the lensed image, train and test data with different machine learning techniques, and to select the sequence of methods that provides optimal model performance.
-Results are reproducible on personal computers, as both the pipeline and the data will be publicly distributed.

-This first paper serves as both a presentation of the mock data set and as a thorough case study for our pipeline with one feature extraction and classical machine learning method, respectively, the {\em histogram of oriented gradients} (HOG) and {\em logistic regression} (LR).
+We present a first application of the Histogram of Oriented Gradients (HOG) as a feature extraction method and classify strong lensing systems with a basic Logistic Regression algorithm (LR).
 HOG is a fast feature extraction procedure that quantifies edges in images, commonly used to identify humans in security software.
+The authors know of only one other use of HOG in astronomy, in the recent context of spectral line observations to characterize atomic and molecular gas \citep{soleretal18}.
 LR is a linear classifier, making its scalability relatively straightforward with existing open source tools.
-This framework is easily extendable to other feature extraction methods and machine learning algorithms for supervised classification.
+This paper also serves as both a presentation of the mock data set.
+We test the methods on mock HST and LSST data, which will also be made publicly available.
+Results are reproducible on personal computers, as both the pipeline and the data will be publicly distributed.

 We show results of the pipeline on mock galaxy-galaxy lens systems observed by HST and LSST as respective examples of classifier performance on optical space- and ground-based observations.
 We train and test our pipeline on subsamples from 10,000 mock observed strong lensing systems and 10,000 non-strong lensing systems, each centered on a potential lens galaxy.
+We additionally assess model performance on observed data from The Sloan Lens ACS Survey (SLACS) \citep{boltonetal08}.
+We discuss limitations of our methods in the context of what simulations are able to capture.

 Our paper is organized as follows.
 In Section~\ref{sec:methods} we briefly describe the methods to generate the mock HST and LSST data and our overall image processing and classification pipeline.
 We present our results in Section~\ref{sec:results}, and our summary and discussions in Section~\ref{sec:conclusions}.